MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 * **Optional Mouse/Pig Metadata**: Under this tab you can see all metadata relevant to each sample **derived from mouse or pig**.
 You can select of which metadata you want to store information in the databse.

 .. note::
-    For metadata whose value you don't provide a default value would be assigned in the database.
+    The metadata values not provided by the user a default value would be assigned in the database.

 .. note::
     Also, please be notified that for all of these optional metadata there would be **choices** to choose in the Excel template.